snow bench light city

 • Bay leaves

 Cook your chicken first, however you like – or you can get some fully cooked rotisserie chickens and use those.
 I like chicken thighs, myself – boneless, skinless.
 You can cook them in a pan, in the oven, on the grill, however you like.
-Just remember to season them first.
+Just remember to season them first (after marinating them, if you’re extra).
 Once cooked, just shred them with a couple of forks or, if you spend too much time on TikTok, use a hand mixer on them.
 There are no rules here.

 In a large pot, add the jar of roux and maybe a little oil (if you want to stir it a little more easily before it’s heated up) over low heat, stirring constantly until smooth.
 (Stir occasionally after that, while you do the next steps.)
 If you’re making your own roux and you’re not experienced, you might want to save this step for after your sausages are done.